Frankford Yellow Jackets: 1930 season

 The Yellow Jackets began to decline mainly because of financial hardships brought on by the Great Depression in 1930.
 Shep Royle, president of the Franklin Athletic Association, arranged for coaches Bull Behman and Wally Diehl to attend a coaching clinic in Chicago run by Glenn "Pop" Warner and Dick Hanley, in the hopes that it would improve their coaching techniques and develop a way to better utilize their players.
 At the same time, however, the Association's management decided to retain only a few veteran players, replacing most of the squad with rookies direct from college.
-This resulted in a string of ten consecutive losses, the worst losing streak in Yellow Jackets' history.
+This resulted in a string of ten consecutive losses (eight of which were in October), the worst losing streak in Yellow Jackets history.
 To end the streak, Frankford purchased eleven players from the Minneapolis Red Jackets, and George Gibson took over the team's coaching duties from Behman.
 The Legion Post also tried to rally to the Yellow Jackets, pledging its support.
 However, the effects of the economic depression and poor performance on the field combined to reduce the team's fan base.
 The season finally ended with a 6–13–1 overall record and a 4–13–1 record in league play.

 Final season

 Before the start of the 1931 season, Frankford Stadium was severely damaged by a fire, forcing the club to find another location for its home games.
 However, most facilities suitable for professional football were already booked.
 The Yellow Jackets had to overcome this scheduling problem by playing at two different locations around the city of Philadelphia: Philadelphia Municipal Stadium and Baker Bowl.
 Philadelphia Municipal Stadium and Baker Bowl were located outside of the Frankford area, making attendance difficult for local fans.
 The team had hoped to draw broader support from Philadelphia at large.

 Herb Joesting took over as head coach in 1931.
 However, the team was in terrible shape.
 Some members of the press began referring to the team as the Philadelphia Yellow Jackets, in an attempt to increase fan support, which failed to materialize.
 By October, NFL President Joe Carr, after witnessing the poor attendance at Frankford's home loss to the Portsmouth Spartans, approved a plan for the Yellow Jackets to finish the season as a traveling team.
 Carr hoped that this move would allow the team to curb spending and rebound financially.

 On October 26, 1931, the Yellow Jackets defeated the Chicago Bears, 13–12, at Wrigley Field.
 This game marked the last time a Philadelphia-based NFL team would win an away game over the Bears until October 17, 1999, when the Eagles defeated the Bears 20–16 at Soldier Field.
 The 1928 Yellow Jackets win over the Packers marked the last time in 51 years a Philadelphia NFL team won a road victory over the Packers; the Eagles' 1979 win at Green Bay finally ended that streak.
+Frankford's 71 wins are the most by any defunct NFL team.